alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 51,
+  slide_image2
+  filename="slide51.jpeg"
-  :alt => "A picture of a yellow air traffic control tower, with white clouds in the background."
+  alt="A picture of a yellow air traffic control tower, with white clouds in the background." caption="Image: [Tenerife North Airport](https://en.wikipedia.org/wiki/Tenerife_North_Airport#/media/File:Norda_flughaveno_de_Tenerifo,_turo,_2.jpeg), downloaded from Pxhere.
+CC-BY SA."
 %}
-  Image: [Tenerife North Airport](https://en.wikipedia.org/wiki/Tenerife_North_Airport#/media/File:Norda_flughaveno_de_Tenerifo,_turo,_2.jpeg), downloaded from Pxhere.
-  CC-BY SA.
-{% endslide %}

 One example of that is Tenerife Airport, which in 1977 was the site of [the deadliest aviation crash in history](https://en.wikipedia.org/wiki/Tenerife_airport_disaster).
 (I'm sorry, I just said aviation is really safe and now I'm telling about a crash!)